 Tips

-- Customise with your favourite spices: fennel seeds is my personal favourite and one of the most traditional addition, but you can also try rosemary, chili flakes, black pepper or even lemon zest for a twist.
+- Customise with your favourite spices: Fennel seeds are the most traditional and my personal favourite, but rosemary, chilli flakes, black pepper, or even lemon zest make great additions.

 Pair with